ndagirenairah/SMART-IRRIGATION-AND-FERTILISER-SYSTEM/README.md

 # 🌱 SMART IRRIGATION AND FERTILISER SYSTEM 💧

 This project is an **IoT-based Smart Farming Solution** that automates irrigation and fertilizer distribution using real-time environmental data.
-By integrating sensor readings, smart logic, and cloud-based monitoring, it supports **precision agriculture**, improves productivity, and conserves resources like water and nutrients.
+By integrating sensor readings, smart logic, and Cloud-based monitoring, it supports **precision agriculture**, improves productivity, and conserves resources like water and nutrients.

 ---